tarleb/zeitmail/README.md

     # Specify details of your (soon-to-be) mail server
     edit zeitmail/salt/roster
     # Provision the server
-    salt-ssh name-given-in-roster-file state.highstate
+    salt-ssh NAME-GIVEN-IN-ROSTER-FILE state.highstate

-The `salt-ssh` command has to be run every config changes have been made.
+The `salt-ssh` command has to be re-run every time config changes have been made.

 ## References and Acknowledgments

 This project would not be possible without the many, many helpful resources available on the net.
-Great thanks to the authors of the following articles, and all the others I haven't mentioned.
+Great thanks to all the authors of the great software packages used by zeitmail.
+Many thanks also to authors of the following articles, and all the others I forgot to mention here.

   - The [ISPMail tutorial](https://workaround.org/ispmail/jessie) by Christoph
     Haas is a great place to learn about mail server basics.